tjscollins/codenotes/content/codenotes/computer-science/abstract-data-types.md

 }
 ```

 The code's a little longer now, but it's guaranteed to finish (assuming a finite, reasonable number of pages on our site, and that the scrapeLinks function filters out external pages), and it only makes one request at a time instead of, potentially, thousands<sup id="a3">[[3]](#f3)</sup>.
 It's still pretty simplistic, but it will do its job.
+There's definitely some optimizations and improvements we could make, but for our original purpose this is sufficient.

 In actual practice you'd probably not bother implementing a crawler from scratch, opting instead to use an off-the-shelf library such as scrapy.
 On the other hand, for a task as simple as this, configuring scrapy would probably be more work.
-Either way, you're sure to encounter problems like this where spending a little time thinking about the ADTs that your program needs will save you time and headaches debugging later.
+Either way, when you're working on a new project, at almost any scale, you're sure to encounter problems like this where spending a little time thinking about the ADTs that your program needs will save you time and headaches debugging later.

 ## Further Resources